zywang0701/zywang0701.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm Zach (Zhenyu) Wang, a 2nd Year PhD in the Statistics Department at Rutgers University.
+Hey there, welcome to my website!
+I'm Zhenyu(Zach) Wang, a 2nd Year PhD student in the Statistics Department at Rutgers University.
-Currently, I am co-advised by Professor Zijian Guo and Professor Minge Xie, with an anticipated graduation in May 2027.
+Right now, I'm working with Professor Zijian Guo and Professor Minge Xie, and I'm expecting to graduate in May 2027.

-Prior to this, I earned my bachelor's degree in Finance from Shanghai JiaoTong University in 2019, where I had the good fortune of receiving guidance from Professor Huizhang Shen.
+Before this, I completed my bachelor's degree in Finance from Shanghai JiaoTong University in 2019, where I was fortunate enough to receive guidance from Professor Huizhang Shen.
-Subsequently, I pursued my graduate degree in Applied Analytics at Columbia University in 2021.
+Then, I went on to pursue my graduate degree in Applied Analytics at Columbia University in 2021.

+When I'm not studying, you'll usually find me hitting the gym for some traditional strength training.
+Don't hesitate to reach out to me if you want to get in touch.

 <!--
 A data-driven personal website